 7. Earn extra income if you can

-There are plenty of ways you can make more money and boost your monthly income.
+There are plenty of ways to make more money and boost your monthly income.
 Some common part-time jobs include rideshare driver, food delivery, transcribing and cleaning.

-You can use the extra income to make extra payments toward reducing your debt.
+You can use the extra income to make additional payments toward reducing your debt.
 You should also consider using tax refunds, work bonuses and other unexpected cash to pay down your bills faster.